Chapelfield well mass grave: Osteological analysis

-Osteological analysis found that this included at least six adults and eleven sub-adults, of which there was one adolescent, two 10-15-year-olds, three 5-10-year-olds, three 3-5-year-olds and two children aged 0–3 years.
+Osteological analysis found that the bodies included at least six adults and eleven sub-adults, of which there was one adolescent, two 10–15-year-olds, three 5–10-year-olds, three 3–5-year-olds and two children aged 0–3 years.
 Of the adults, there were both males and females.
 A lack of skeletal trauma consistent with the act of breaking a fall suggested that they had died before their bodies were deposited in the well.
 There was no sign of trauma to the bones that indicated a mass killing event beyond broken ribs, possibly caused when the bodies hit the bottom of the well.
 However, the individuals may have been killed in a manner that did not cause skeletal trauma.
 Some of the bones showed brown-black or gray-blue discolourations, as well as longitudinal splitting, suggesting either exposure to high temperatures or diagenesis and mineral staining.

 DNA analysis

 Initial DNA analysis was inconclusive on the ancestry of the individuals in the well.
 However, through later DNA sequencing of six of the individuals published in 2022, it was inferred that three of them – a 10- to 15-year-old, a young adult, and a 5- to 10-year-old – were full-sibling sisters.
 One other individual in the group appeared to be more distantly related to this group, and another was found to be distantly related to this fourth relative in turn.
 The related individuals had ancestry similar to modern Ashkenazi Jews, including four alleles which are associated with genetic disorders that were common in that community.
-One 0-3 year-old child was predicted to have had blue eyes and red hair.
+One 0–3-year-old child was predicted to have had blue eyes and red hair.